espressif/esp-idf/docs/en/api-reference/system/log.rst

 Application Example
 -------------------

-Log library is commonly used by most of esp-idf components and examples.
-For demonstration of log functionality check :idf:`examples` folder of `espressif/esp-idf <https://github.com/espressif/esp-idf>`_ repository, that among others, contains the following examples:
+The logging library is commonly used by most esp-idf components and examples.
+For demonstration of log functionality, check ESP-IDF's :idf:`examples` directory.
+The most revelant examples that deal with logging are the following:

 * :example:`system/ota`
 * :example:`storage/sd_card`
 * :example:`protocols/https_request`

 API Reference
 -------------